peterlada/access-code-4.1-instructor/assesments/deep_dive/mid-assessment.md

 ### Questions 2 - Level 2

-* Create a function `laureatesByFullName` that takes a first name and returns all the nobel laureates with that first AND last name.
+* Create a function `laureatesByFullName` that takes a first name and last name as arguments, and returns all nobel laureates with the first AND last name.

 * Create a route `/fullname/:firstName/:lastName` - that responds with all laureates with the given first AND last name.

 ### Questions 2 Level 3

-Create a function `laureateByPrize` that takes a string with the prize category (e.g `'literature'`) and returns all the laureates who won the given prize.
+Create a function `laureateByPrize` that takes a string with the prize category (e.g `'literature'`) and returns all the laureates who won that prize.

 * create a route `/prize/:prize` - that responds with all laureates who won the given prize.